-280 See generally Lalive, Report to the 1986 ICCA Congress in New York on the subject of "Transnational (or Truly International) Public Policy and International Arbitration", ICCA Congress Series, No 3, 1987 (hereinafter Lalive Report), pp. 257 to 318.
+280 See generally Lalive, Report to the 1986 ICCA Congress in New York on the subject of in conflict with international public policy cannot be given effect by arbitrators.

+[&]quot;Transnational (or Truly International) Public Policy and International Arbitration", ICCA Congress Series, No 3, 1987 (hereinafter Lalive Report), pp. 257 to 318.